NERV-DAO/documentation/NERV by-laws.md

 Composition
 </p>

 Each ethical committee is composed of at most 10 members.
-Applicants are ranked according to their reputation and plurinomial consensus by an algorithm that takes advantage of these two factors. (elaborate)
+Applicants are ranked according to their reputation and by plurinomial consensus.
+An algorithm that takes advantage of these two factors is required. (elaborate)

 <p align="center">
 <b>( article 6-d )</b><br>